TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GeneralGuidelines/Index.rst

 configuration changes or similar.
 Check your individual TYPO3 instance and follow these recommendations.

+.. index:: pair: Security guidelines; TYPO3 update
 .. _security-updating-typo3:

-Keep the TYPO3 Core up-to-date
+Keep the TYPO3 core up-to-date
 ==============================

 As described in :ref:`TYPO3 versions <security-typo3-versions>` chapter, a